edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 ## .condarc

 A user's conda setting are store in the runtime configuration configuration file, `.condarc`.
-The file  allows  users to configure various aspects of conda  including:
+This file  allows  users to configure various aspects of conda  including:

 * Where conda looks for packages `channels`.